 And now dedicated asset managers have their own disruptors, making asset management an even more competitive area for investment banks.
 A slew of startups have emerged over the last few years that are especially popular among millennials, and designed to serve as a cheap investment manager and an introduction to the basics of wealth management.

-Robo-advisor startups have raised over $2B since 2013 in 18 countries.
-These apps have a younger and lower-income client base than the investment banks and are not yet a significant concern for these institutions.
+Robo-advisor startups have a younger and lower-income client base than the investment banks and are not yet a significant concern for these institutions.
 But they do pose a long-term disruptive threat to both investment banks and dedicated asset managers.

 The conventional financial industry thesis is that personal finance apps serve as a bridge to more traditional asset management products: once young people “grow out” of their savings app, they’ll open a mutual fund account.